ropensci-archive/roweb2/content/blog/2018-09-11-birds-science.md

-Just like rOpenSci has a taxonomic toolbelt ([`taxize`](https://github.com/ropensci/taxize)) and a species occurrence data toolbelt ([`spocc`](https://github.com/ropensci/spocc)), it has a super package for querying :
+Just like rOpenSci has a taxonomic toolbelt ([`taxize`](https://github.com/ropensci/taxize)) and a species occurrence data toolbelt ([`spocc`](https://github.com/ropensci/spocc)), it has a super package for querying the scientific literature:
 [`fulltext`](https://github.com/ropensci/fulltext)!
 This package
 supports search for “PLOS via the rplos package, Crossref via the rcrossref package, Entrez via the rentrez package, arXiv via the aRxiv